Wills-dev/innoscripta/README.md

 - Use the search bar to find specific news articles.
 - Filter search results by date, source, or category.

-## Contributing

-Feel free to submit issues and pull requests to improve the application.

 ## License

 This project is licensed under the MIT License.